vikingeducation/prep_basics/test-yourself-answers.md

 #### How do you add your Github repo as the remote?

-*Your explanation here!*$ git remote add origin [insert link for the repository - copied from gitHub]
+$ git remote add origin [insert link for the repository - copied from gitHub]

 To verify you added the Github repository as the remote correctly, run $ git remote -v.